Chestnut Mountain

-Chestnut Mountain's 20,000 square foot ski center houses an apparel shop, equipment rental area and ticketing outlet.
-The apparel shop features Rossignol skis and boots, Burton Snowboards and clothing from Burton and Nordica (company).
-The Ski Center Pro Shop also houses a ski school, first aid station and tuning shop.
-The equipment rental area perpetually whisks visitors through 2,400 sets of rental gear and onto the skiing premises.
+Chestnut Mountain's 20,000 square foot ski center houses an apparel shop, equipment rental area, and ticketing outlet.
+The apparel shop features Rossignol skis and boots, Burton Snowboards, and clothing from Burton and Nordica (company).
+The Ski Center Pro Shop also houses a ski school, first aid station, and tuning shop.

-Chestnut provides a Children's Center and there is an affiliated Chestnut Mountain Race Team.
+Chestnut Mountain has a Children's Center, and there is an affiliated Chestnut Mountain Race Team.

-During the warmer seasons the resort operates a mini golf course and a playground, as well as an Alpine Slide served by a ski lift.
+During the warmer seasons, the resort operates a mini golf course and a playground, as well as an Alpine Slide served by a ski lift.
 Boat rides on the Mississippi River are available from the resort from Memorial Day through late October.